auramagi/swift-scoped-state/README.md

 }
 ```

-`ContentView` owns the container and provides `AppScope` around the todo list.
+`ContentView` owns a stable container and provides its `AppScope` around the todo list.
+The consuming views depend on the scope type, not on `AppContainer` itself.

 ```swift
 struct ContentView: View {